Chapter 6 : The Train Ride North

 Liam nodded.
 He thought he sensed the train slowing.
 "We should get in our robes," said Philip.

 The three boys went to their trunks.
 Liam gathered his robe and pointed hat.
 For good measure, he dug into his trunk until he found his wand.
-He wasn't sure what good it would do him on his first night at Hogwarts, but it was clear now that wands were something wizards carried on their person.
+He wasn't sure what good it would do him on his first night at Hogwarts, but it was clear now that wands were something wizards carried at all times.

 The train was decelerating noticeably now.
 Outside the compartment, other students were moving into the corridors.
 A voice echoed through the train, much clearer than the train announcements Liam was used to hearing.
 "We shall be arriving at Hogwarts in five minutes time.
 Please leave your luggage on the train.
 It shall be brought to your room."